 A world soccer tournament made for grandmothers

-Just over four days in April, a group of women from all over the world - from Kenya to France to the United States - travel to South Africa to prove just how tough older women can be.
-The event the Grannies International Football Tournament, which is, of course, soccer to us.
-Reporter Ryan Lenora Brown sends us this story.
+Over four days in April, a group of women from all over the world - from Kenya to France to the United States - traveled to South Africa to prove just how tough older women can be.
+The event?
+The Grannies International Football Tournament - that is soccer to us.
+Reporter Ryan Lenora Brown sends us the story.

 (SOUNDBITE OF HORN BLARING)